kmckee/blog/content/blog/build-a-calculator-with-ionic-2/index.md

 ---
-path: "/posts/2015/10/build-a-calculator-with-ionic-part-2/"
 date: "2015-10-11T20:16:50Z"
 title: "Build a Calculator with Ionic - Part 2 of 2"
-categories: ["Tutorials"]
-tags: ["Cordova", "Ionic", "Mobile"]
-excerpt: "In the previous post, we made a pretty calculator that doesn't really do anything.
-In this post, w..."
 ---

 In the [previous post](/build-a-calculator-with-ionic-1), we made a pretty calculator that doesn't really do anything.
 In this post, we'll be focused on making the calculator actually work.